An Introduction to Bloom's Taxonomy for Instructional Designers

 Learning objectives are at the very core of the instructional design process, and rightly so.
 Without them, how would we know what content and activities to include in our courses?
-Unfortunately, more often than not, the learning objectives are poorly defined, making it hard to determine whether they have been met.
+Unfortunately, the learning objectives are often poorly defined, making it hard to determine if learners are meeting them.
 Enter: Bloom’s Taxonomy!

-This classification system was specifically designed to help instructors, and instructional designers, clearly define learning objectives—and, in turn, create courses that meet learners’ needs.
+Benjamin Bloom, the creator of Bloom’s Taxonomy, specifically designed this classification system to help instructors, and instructional designers, clearly define learning objectives—and, in turn, create courses that meet learners’ needs.
 Let’s take a closer look at how this instructional design principle applies to e-learning.

 What Is Bloom’s Taxonomy?